victorres11/football-data-adhoc/northwestern_manual_notes.md

 ### Other Miscellaneous game notes
+* Drew allar knocked out for season in a 4th quarter QB run
 * Run heavy northwestern offense.
 * Love using multiple tight end sets.
 Use fullbacks and tightends interchangably
 * Northwestern EDGE #4 Injury, not sure on his status for next game